andrewcccc/andrewcccc.github.io/internship.md

 <img width="500" alt="image" src="https://github.com/andrewcccc/andrewcccc.github.io/assets/61716028/35fa0de0-3608-4c8d-b424-38896f9248d1">

-- In order to fit future oral prostheses into the system, we need to have a support system for it.
-Design considerations are: 1) the oral prosthesis prototype needed to fit into the hexagonal structure with sufficient height so that the piston could reach the prosthesis at all angles; 2) the location of the support system should be consistent so that it can always provide the same reference calibration result even if the design of the oral prosthesis prototypes is modified; 3) the support system could not be permanently fixed in the hexagonal structure because the linear load cell also needed the space for the calibration procedure.
+- A support system is needed to fit future oral prostheses into the hexagonal structure.
+Design considerations include: 1) the prosthesis must fit with sufficient height for the piston to reach all angles; 2) the support system location must remain consistent for reliable calibration, even if the prosthesis design changes; 3) the support system must be removable to allow space for the linear load cell calibration.

 <table>
   <tr>